-TAXATION IV - FAMILY TAX PLANNING (2)
+ESTATE PLANNING SEMINAR (2)

 An advanced course in planning family holdings and disposition by gift, will or trust with respect to income, gift and estate taxes.
-Prerequisite: satisfactory completion of a law school course in estate and gift taxation and approval of the instructor.
+Prerequisite: satisfactory completion of a law school course in estate planning and approval of the instructor.